chuckstack/chuckstack.github.io/src-ls/postgres-conventions.md

 - Primary uuid key (`_uu` suffix) - All tables have a single primary key per the above discussion.
 - Foreign keys end with a `_uu` suffix.
 Example `stk_some_other_table_uu`.
 There are times when this convention is not possible due to multiple references to the same table.
 What a duplicate is needed, add an adjective before the `_uu` suffix.
 Examples: `stk_business_partner_ship_to_uu` and `stk_business_partner_bill_to_uu`.
 - When naming columns the noun comes first and the adjective comes next.
 Example: stk_wf_state_next_uu where state is the noun and next is the adjective.
-The benefit of this approach is that like columns (and the resulting methods/calls) appear next to each other alphabetically. <!-- TODO: create a list of abbreviations like wf, asi, etc... -->
+The benefit of this approach is that like columns (and the resulting methods/calls) appear next to each other alphabetically.
 - Use columns of type text (instead of varchar with unspecified length).
 Only choose a varchar with a specific length when there is a compelling reason to do so.
 Even then try not to...
 - Boolean values must have a default value defined at the table level.
 - Consider using the column's description/comment to hold column_label and column_description
   - comment on column wf_process.name is '{"column_label": "Name", "column_description": "Name describing the record"}';
   - select pg_catalog.col_description(c.oid, col.ordinal_position::int)::json->>'column_label' ...
-  - see sql/readme.md for more details
+  - see sql/readme.md for more details <!-- TODO: old reference - needs to be changed -->

 ## Table Standard Column
 This sections lists the mandatory and optional columns found in chuck-stack tables.
 Notice that coding and naming by convention plays a role in primary key name and foreign key relationships.
 As you will see below, you know the primary key column name as a function of the table name.
 You know the foreign key table name as a function of the foreign key column name.